 Worldwide Travel Information (Population) World Countries > Asia > Sri Lanka

-Sri LankaSri Lanka is an island country in the northern Indian Ocean off the southern coast of the Indian subcontinent in South Asia.
+Sri LankaSri Lanka is an island in the northern Indian Ocean off the southern coast of the Indian subcontinent in South Asia.

 Known until 1972 as Ceylon, Sri Lanka has maritime borders with India to the northwest across the Gulf of Mannar and Palk Strait, and the Maldives to the southwest.